Nic-Bar/NicBar/README.md

-# Bar Planning Tool für NicBar
+# Bar Planning Tool for your home-bar

 Developed by
  - [Manuel](https://github.com/ManuelPuchner)